The Ohio State University's

 Anyone who is a student at a university!
 We encourage all levels of expertise to join.
 Whether this is your first makeathon, or you've been to other make- or hackathons across the nation, MakeOHI/O provides an opportunity to collaborate and create something amazing.
 All participants are expected to follow our Code of Conduct.

 Registration for MakeOHI/O is now closed.
 You will be notified if you were accepted and then asked to fill out a confirmation.
-Acceptances are starting to be sent out.
-If you have any questions, feel free to reach out to email@example.com.
+Acceptances have been sent out.
+If you have any questions, feel free to reach out to firstname.lastname@example.org.

 All sorts of things!
 Previous projects have included mobile apps, websites, smart mirrors, light-up glasses, pancake printers...the possibilities are endless.